moderndatacompany/dataos.info/docs/resources/compute.md

 ## How to create a Compute Resource?

 To meet the diverse requirements of data processing, machine learning, and query workloads, DataOS offers the flexibility to create customized Compute Resources.
-This section outlines the structure of a Compute YAML file, the available configuration options, and the process of creating a Compute Resource by applying the YAML.
+This section outlines the structure of a Compute YAML file, the available configuration attributes, and the process of creating a Compute Resource by applying the YAML.

 ### **Prerequisites**